 Speak up about Stress

 Many people find it difficult to talk about their feelings, particularly if we’re feeling weak or vulnerable.
 However, when suffering from stress it’s vital you seek help.
-It’s important to feel you can talk honestly with a close friend, a loved one, a work colleague or doctor about what’s going on.
+It’s important to feel you can talk honestly with a close friend, a loved one, a work colleague or a doctor about what’s going on.
 Stress is easily diagnosed and there is plenty you can do to successfully treat and manage stress.
 One of the most effective of these is to share your feelings with those you trust.
 Remember that accepting help and support is not a sign of weakness.
 Close relationships are vital to helping you get through this tough time.

 C2 Proficient (CPE) Essay: Writing Checklist